Car Backfires When Accelerating + Check Engine Light

 Most Common Causes

-Backfire during acceleration does not always mean the exact same problem, but some causes show up much more often than others.
+Backfire during acceleration can have several causes, but in most cases, a few problems show up much more often than others.

-This is one of the first things to suspect.
-If one or more cylinders are not firing cleanly, unburned fuel can make its way into the exhaust and ignite there.
+This is usually the first thing to suspect in real-world cases.
+If one or more cylinders are not firing cleanly, the engine cannot burn all the fuel at the right time.
+That leftover fuel can move into the exhaust system and ignite there, which is what creates the popping or backfire under acceleration.

 Common codes include: P0300, P0301, P0302, P0303, and P0304.